flljy940/tp/docs/UserGuide.md

 **Input constraints:**<br>

-* `SUBJECT`must contain only letters and numbers.
+* `SUBJECT` must contain only letters and/or numbers (no spaces or special characters).

 </box>

-* The search is case-insensitive. e.g. `math` will match `Math`
+* The search is case-insensitive. e.g. `math` will match `Math`.
-* Multiple subjects can be specified to find students taking any of those subjects
+* Multiple subjects can be specified to find students taking any of those subjects.
-* The order of the subjects you specify doesn't affect the search results
+* You can list subjects in any order (e.g. `math physics` or `physics math` will give the same result).
-* Only complete subject names will be matched (e.g. "mat" will not match "math")
+* The subject name must be exact - partial matches won't work (e.g. `mat` won't find students taking `math`).

 Examples:
 * `filter-subject math` shows a list of all students taking Math
 * `filter-subject math physics` shows a list of all students taking either Math or Physics or both
 * `filter-subject MATH` shows a list of all students taking Math (case-insensitive)

-### Clearing all entries : `clear`
+### Clearing all students : `clear`

-Clears all entries from the contact list.
+Clears all students from the contact list.

 <box type="warning" seamless>

 **Caution:**
-This action permanently removes all student records from TutorRec and cannot be undone.
+This action permanently removes all student records from TutorRec and **cannot be undone**.
 Make sure to back up your data before using this command if needed.
 </box>

 Format: `clear`

 ### Exiting the program : `exit`

 Exits the program.
+All changes are saved automatically.

 Format: `exit`

 <box type="tip" seamless>

-**Tip:** Escape key can be used to exit the program.
-All changes are saved automatically.
+**Tip:** Escape key can also be used to exit the program.
 </box>

 ### Understanding your data files